sirixdb/sirixdb.github.io/transactional-cursor-api.md

    .insertObjectRecordAsRightSibling("baz", new NullValue());
 ```

-First, the transaction inserts an object key node with the name "foo" as the first child of an object node.
+First, the transaction inserts an object key node with the name “foo” as the first child of an object node.
 Then, a `StringValueNode` is created as the first child of the newly created object key node.

 The cursor is moved to the value node after the method call.
 Thus, you first have to move the cursor to the object key node, the parent again.
-Then, you're able to insert the next object key node and its child, a `NullValueNode` as a right sibling.
+Then, you’re able to insert the next object key node and its child, a `NullValueNode` as a right sibling.

 ### Bulk Update Operations